 - Duck Feet

-For more raw dog food recipes, check out my ebook 20 Raw Meals for Dogs.
+For more raw dog food recipes, check out my ebooks 20 Raw Meals for Dogs, Raw Meal Prep for Dogs: The Ultimate Guide for Beginners, Raw Dog Food Recipes and Tips for Dogs with Allergies.

 See my article For the more adventurous Raw Feeder – Salmon Heads for Dogs for more information on this topic!